maathilde-k/dedekind/README.md

 3. *Open Upwards*: If `p ∈ α`, then `p < r` for some `r ∈ α`

 This is formalized by the structure `dReal` in `Dedekind.CutDefs.lean`.

-Those cuts as a construction of the real numbers were first proposed by Dedekind in 1872, the same year that Cantor used Cauchy sequences to construct the real numbers.
-While in my opinion, Dedekind cuts make for a more elegant, natural and intuitive construction of the real numbers, Cauchy sequences are a more pedagogical choice and is what is taught in most introductory analysis classes.
-(Cantor stole everything from Dedekind)

 Rational numbers are a subset of the reals, so for each rational number `r`, we may associate a cut `Rat.todReal r = {x ∈ ℚ | x < r}`.
 This clearly satisfies the condition that  `Rat.todReal r` is non-trivial, since it contains `r-1` and excludes `r`, and is closed downwards and open upwards.